EffectOrientedProgramming/book/Chapters/03_FunctionalProgramming.md

-# What is an Effect?
+# Functional Programming

+> [[[The goal of this chapter is to go from zero to the "Schrödinger's Cheshire Cat" program.
+> This will set the reader up for the "What is an Effect" Chapter.]]]

 ## Pure Functions
 The most familiar example of a pure function is a mathematical function.